Building A Birth Plan: What Expectant Parents Should Include And Consider

 Birth plans are becoming crucial as expectant parents are given more say in what happens in the delivery room.
-Creating a birth plan, either from a birth plan template or from a well-considered birth plan checklist allows partners to have a sense of control and stability during birth.
+Creating a birth plan, either from a birth plan template or from a well-considered birth plan checklist allows partners to have a sense of control and stability during childbirth.
 Birth plans are also excellent tools to help dads and moms-to-be advocate for their care around issues like labor augmentation or pain management.
 And while there are a variety of birth plan templates to choose from, there are some guidelines to follow regardless of what the final birth plan looks like.

 In the modern era of obstetrics, there are tons of options regarding how a baby is born.
 While some expectant parents prefer to just leave matters in the hands of the hospital, birth center or midwife, a birth plan allows partners to take a more active role in the birth of their baby.
 In other words, the birth plan helps dictate what the birth will look like, feel and perhaps even sound like.

 - Will you have a doula, or do you wish to have a doula present?

 - Is there a position you or style of birthing you plan to use? (water, Lamaze, hypnobirthing)